MBCProject/mbc-markdown/yfaq/README.md

 ### How were MBC behaviors identified? ###

-Many MBC behaviors stemmed from the MAEC and EMA work, with the collection evolving to mesh with ATT&CK Tactics and Techniques.
+Many MBC behaviors stemmed from the MAEC and EMA work, with the collection evolving to mesh with ATT&CK tactics and techniques.
 We also identified MBC behaviors by studying publicly available analyses, reports, and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
-Such resources enabled identification of malware-related ATT&CK Techniques, as well as definition of new behaviors for results that could not be mapped to ATT&CK.
+Such resources enabled identification of malware-related ATT&CK techniques, as well as definition of new behaviors for results that could not be mapped to ATT&CK.
 Also, EMA behaviors for which a real-world example could not be found are captured as proof-of-concept in the [Theoretical Behavior List](https://github.com/MBCProject/mbc-markdown/tree/master/theoretical-behaviors).

 ## <a name="content"></a>MBC Content ##

-### Why aren't ATT&CK [Initial Access](https://github.com/MBCProject/mbc-markdown/tree/master/initial-access) Techniques included in MBC? ###
+### Why aren't ATT&CK [Initial Access](https://github.com/MBCProject/mbc-markdown/tree/master/initial-access) techniques included in MBC? ###

 Initial Access - the way malware gains an initial foothold within a system - is not typically determined by analyzing the malware's code.
-For example, in ATT&CK's [Spearphishing Attachment](https://attack.mitre.org/techniques/T1193/) Technique, the attachment may be a malicious executable file, but the *code* of the attached file's isn't related to its email delivery.
+For example, in ATT&CK's [Spearphishing Attachment](https://attack.mitre.org/techniques/T1193/) technique, the attachment may be a malicious executable file, but the *code* of the attached file's isn't related to its email delivery.
 This is not to say an analyst can't surmise initial access by studying a malware instance, but determining initial access requires evidence beyond the malware's code.

 Some malware self-replicates or distributes other malware, but in keeping with MBC's *malware, code-oriented perspective*, such behaviors would be associated with the [Lateral Movement](https://github.com/MBCProject/mbc-markdown/tree/master/lateral-movement/), [Execution](https://github.com/MBCProject/mbc-markdown/tree/master/execution/), and/or [Effects](https://github.com/MBCProject/mbc-markdown/tree/master/effects/) objectives in MBC.
 For example, if malware sends spearphishing email, its behavior would be captured by the [Send Email](https://github.com/MBCProject/mbc-markdown/tree/master/execution/send-email.md) behavior, which is associated with execution and lateral movement.

-### Why aren't [PRE-ATT&CK](https://attack.mitre.org/techniques/pre/) Techniques used by malware authors included in MBC? ###
+### Why aren't [PRE-ATT&CK](https://attack.mitre.org/techniques/pre/) techniques used by malware authors included in MBC? ###
-**For example, why doesn't the [Obfuscate or Encrypt Code](https://attack.mitre.org/techniques/T1319/) Technique under the [Adversary OPSEC](https://attack.mitre.org/tactics/TA0021/) Tactic apply to malware showing signs of anti-analysis techniques?**
+**For example, why doesn't the [Obfuscate or Encrypt Code](https://attack.mitre.org/techniques/T1319/) technique under the [Adversary OPSEC](https://attack.mitre.org/tactics/TA0021/) tactic apply to malware showing signs of anti-analysis techniques?**

 PRE_ATT&CK is independent of technology and models an adversary's behavior as they attempt to gain access.
 By contrast, MBC captures behaviors associated with malware executable *code*.
 It does not capture human behaviors, even if the behaviors relate to malware.
 (Malware with obfuscated code, which makes analysis difficult, would be captured using the MBC [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) behavior.)